pkstaz/openshift-ai-3-workshop/03-expose-model-using-maas.md

 - Access to the OpenShift AI Console
 - Project namespace with appropriate permissions

+**⚠️ IMPORTANT:** MaaS must be enabled in the `OdhDashboardConfig` custom resource.
+If MaaS is not available in the dashboard, you need to enable it first (see Step 0 below).

 ## Set Environment Variables

 Before starting, set the following environment variables to simplify the commands throughout this workshop: